 How is Universal Credit paid?

-Universal Credit is paid monthly in arrears.
+Universal Credit is paid monthly, in arrears.
 The amount you get is based on your circumstances in the month before you get your payment.
-You will receive your first payment of Universal Credit into your bank account around 5 weeks after you claim.
-This is your payment date.
-You will then get payments on the same date of the month but can ask for payments to be made twice per month.
+You will get your first payment of Universal Credit into your bank account around 5 weeks after you submit your claim.
+This will be your payment date.
+You will then get payments on the same date of the month but can ask for payments to be spread across the month so they’d be paid twice instead of once per month.

 If your payment date falls on a weekend or bank holiday, you’ll get paid on the working day before.

 In Scotland, you have a choice on how you are paid Universal Credit.
 It can be paid twice a month or monthly.
-You will be offered the choice through your Universal Credit online account after you have received your first payment.
+You will be offered the choice through your Universal Credit online account after you get your first payment.

 For more details visit Scottish Government Choices.